humaidhahm/ctfagent/README.md

 bun run start
 ```

-On PowerShell, use `$env:DATABASE_URL`,
+On PowerShell, use `$env:DATABASE_URL`, `$env:CSV_PATH`, and `$env:PICOCTF_ARCHIVE_PATH`.

-`$env:CSV_PATH`, and `$env:PICOCTF_ARCHIVE_PATH` for the three environment
-assignments.
-The local process listens on port `3000` by default; stop it
+The local process listens on port `3000` by default.
+Stop it with `Ctrl-C`.
-with `Ctrl-C` when finished.

-The CSV and archive are migration/import inputs, not generated application
-data.
-They must be supplied with `MEMORY_CSV_PATH` and `MEMORY_ARCHIVE_PATH`;
-the Compose profile uses `create_host_path: false` so missing files fail before
-the importer starts.
+The CSV and archive are migration/import inputs, not generated application data.
+They must be supplied with `MEMORY_CSV_PATH` and `MEMORY_ARCHIVE_PATH`.
+The Compose profile uses `create_host_path: false` so missing files fail before the importer starts.
 The service never writes to those source paths.
 PostgreSQL owns the imported records in the named volume.

-### CTFAgent MCP and CLI access
+### CTFAgent MCP and CLI Access

-The backend agent tool registry exposes all memory MCP tools to every
-specialized solver agent:
+The backend agent tool registry exposes all memory MCP tools to every specialized solver agent:

 ```text
 memory_search_writeups